dragonfly-science/dragonfly-website/content/news/2019-03-20-kruger/content.md

 and Edward were there from New Zealand as part of the technical team.

-“During the workshop we developed an estimate of total seabird bycatch for the Southern Hemisphere for surface longline fisheries based on one of the best datasets that has been compiled.
+“During the workshop we developed an estimate of total seabird bycatch for the Southern Hemisphere, for surface longline fisheries operating south of 20 South.
+As the workshop we compiled one of the best datasets of observer data on seabird bycatch that has been compiled.
 The dataset could only be worked on for the duration of the workshop so the analysis was necessarily limited, but we had three teams trying to calculate total bycatch using different methods and we all came up with similar estimates.”